 and there are a few more steps.

-- Right-click on the label and select Settings.
+- Right-click on the label and select Edit Label.

 - Select General.

-- From the available options in the Regulations, select Mexico.
+- From the available options in the Regulations, select Mexico, so that you are sure to use the 2020 Nutrition Facts.

 - Click OK.
 From this point, there are several label modifications that you can make within the accepted guidelines.
 Including a bilingual label.

-- Choose Formation Options and select Show Bilingual.
+- Choose Format Options and select Show Bilingual.

 - The resulting label will appear as such: